 How to Network Distributed Energy Resources

-A Virtual Power Plant is a network of decentralized, medium-scale power generating units such as wind farms, solar parks, and Combined Heat and Power (CHP) units, as well as flexible power consumers and storage systems.
-The interconnected units are dispatched through the central control room of the Virtual Power Plant but nonetheless remain independent in their operation and ownership.
+A Virtual Power Plant (VPP) is a network of decentralized, medium-scale power generating units such as wind farms, solar parks, and Combined Heat and Power (CHP) units, as well as flexible power consumers and storage systems.
+Learn more about the purpose of this network and the technology that powers our VPP.

 What is the Objective of a Virtual Power Plant?

-Integrating renewable energy sources into existing markets is another primary objective of a VPP.
+Depending on the particular market environment, VPPs can accomplish a whole range of tasks.
+In general, the objective is to network distributed energy resources in order to monitor, forecast, optimize and trade their power.
+This way, fluctuations in the generation of renewables can be balanced by ramping up and down power generation and power consumption of controllable units.
+But the VPP not only helps stabilizing the power grids.
+It also creates the preconditions for integrating renewable energies into the markets.
 Individual small plants can in general not provide balancing services or offer their flexibility on the power exchanges.
 This is because their generation profile varies too strongly or they simply do not meet the minimum bid size of the markets.
-In addition, there are strict requirements regarding the availability and reliability of the flexibility offered in the market.
 By aggregating the power of several units, a VPP can deliver the same service and redundancy and subsequently trade on the same markets as large central power plants or industrial consumers.